 If there are other applications running on the partition which you are going to perform, AOMEI Partition Assistant will notice you to close those applications by click “Retry” (it is also the recommended option) or to execute this operation in PreOS Mode by choosing “Restart Now” (Your computer will restart if you press this button) or just to click “Cancel Operations” to finish this operation by rebooting your computer and redoing it without opening those applications.

-To move free space from one partition to another partition taking advantage of AOMEI Partition Assistant, you should download and install it before you can start.
-To save this software, you only need about 20MB space.
+To move free space from one partition to another partition taking advantage of AOMEI Partition Assistant Professional, you should download and install it before you can start.
 In addition, you’d better not to install it on the partition you are going to operate.
 The reason is as mentioned above; if you save it on the partition you plan to perform, then you need to make use of Partition Assistant to do the performance, thus you will in a destiny either to do it in PreOS Mode or to cancel it.
 In general, only several steps are needed to allocate free space to a partition.

 Step3.
 You can take a preview of the operation result before confirming start.
 Click Apply to execute this operation.
 In the pop-out window, you can see how much time it will cost you to finish this operation.
 You can also tick "Check partitions before execution" to go through the partition in case of any error in it.
 In default, this option is ticked.

-This operation may change the original location for your data, so, in order to guarantee the safety of your data, we suggest you to learn the tutorial "How to Safely Partition" before executing this operation.
+This operation may change the original location for your data but will not delete them, yet, in order to guarantee the safety of your data, we suggest you to learn the tutorial "How to Safely Partition" before executing this operation; you can back up the data on the disk to another safe place.

 After executing the allocation operation, the program will take some free space from the source partition to the target partition.
 In other words, the source partition will be shrunk, and the target partition will be expanded.